elizabeth-poggie/elizabeth-poggie/_content/notes/16-user-interfaces.md

 What is one of the main ingredients that leads to a successful website?
 Appealing to as many people as possible.
 The more people you can proactively accommodate from the outset, the more people you don’t unintentionally alienate.

 Our design choices should be invisible. we’re not trying to say, “this is for you.”
 That should inherently resonate.
 What we’re trying to avoid are scenarios where someone encounters something that communicates, “this is for someone else.”
-For those that are more curious about this topic, you can can read about it [here](https://webdesign.tutsplus.com/designing-accessible-content-typography-font-styling-and-structure--cms-31934a) and [here](https://www.interaction-design.org/master-classes/how-to-design-inclusive-and-accessible-experiences), however this is merely marks the beginning.
+For those that are more curious about this topic, you can can read about it [here](https://webdesign.tutsplus.com/designing-accessible-content-typography-font-styling-and-structure--cms-31934a) and [here](https://www.interaction-design.org/master-classes/how-to-design-inclusive-and-accessible-experiences), however this is just the beginning.

 ## Search Engine Optimization